Iodine in biology: Elemental iodine

 Elemental iodine is an oxidizing irritant, and direct contact with skin can cause lesions, so iodine crystals should be handled with care.
 Solutions with high elemental iodine concentration such as tincture of iodine are capable of causing tissue damage if use for cleaning and antisepsis is prolonged.
 Although elemental iodine is used in the formulation of Lugol's solution, a common medical disinfectant, it becomes triiodide upon reacting with the potassium iodide used in the solution and is therefore non-toxic.
-Only a small amount of elemental iodine will dissolve in water, and adding potassium iodide allows a much larger amount of elemental iodine to dissolve through the reaction of I2-I3.
+Only a small amount of elemental iodine will dissolve in water, but triiodides are highly soluble; potassium iodide thus serves as a phase transfer catalyst in the tincture.
 This allows Lugol's iodine to be produced in strengths varying from 2% to 15% iodine.

-Elemental iodine (I2) is poisonous if taken orally in large amounts; 2–3 grams is a lethal dose for an adult human.
-Potassium iodide, on the other hand, has a median lethal dose (LD50) that is relatively high in several other animals: in rabbits, it is 10 g/kg; in rats, 14 g/kg, and in mice, 22 g/kg.
-The tolerable upper intake level for iodine as established by the Food and Nutrition Board is 1,100 µg/day for adults.
-The safe upper limit of consumption set by the Ministry of Health, Labor and Welfare in Japan is 3,000 µg/day.